aaron-grau/curic/javascript/readings/debugging-node.md

 Just press `⌘⌥I` in an Atom window.
 Whoa! it's a JavaScript console just like in Chrome!

-Because of this, we can just use the Atom enironment to test our code and debug it in the Atom console.
+Because of this, we can just use the Atom environment to test our code and debug it in the Atom console.
 There is an awesome `apm` package called [run-in-atom][run-in-atom] that does just this at the press of a hotkey.
 This is _super_ convenient, but there are a couple of things to